 a little about

-Based in London since 1994, contemporary art critic, editor and teacher Dr. Gilda Williams has been a Senior Lecturer on the MFA in Curating programme, Goldsmiths College (2009-23).
-She has also taught at the frieze academy, Sotheby’s Institute of Art, the Ruskin School of Art, Oxford University, and in the Guardian’s Masterclass series, among many others.
+Based in London since 1994, art critic Gilda Williams was a longtime London contributor to Artforum (2005-23) and taught art writing as Senior Lecturer on the MFA Curating, Goldsmiths College (2009-23).
+She has taught at the frieze academy; Sotheby’s Institute of Art; the Ruskin School of Art, Oxford University; and the Guardian’s Masterclass series.

-Her book How to Write About Contemporary Art (Thames&Hudson, 2014), now in seven languages, has been described as ‘the little red book everyone in the art world should have’ (Art Monthly, Feb 2015).
-A longtime London correspondent for Artforum magazine, she has also written for The Guardian, Time Out, frieze, Sight and Sound, Art in America, Parkett, Tate etc., Burlington, and many more.
+Her How to Write About Contemporary Art (Thames&Hudson, 2014), now in seven languages, has been described as ‘the little red book everyone in the art world should have’ (Art Monthly, Feb 2015).
+She has written for The Guardian, Time Out, frieze, Sight and Sound, Art in America, Parkett, Tate etc., Burlington, and more.
+Edited anthologies include ON&BY Andy Warhol (MIT/Whitechapel; 2016), and The Gothic (MIT/Whitechapel, 2007), on contemporary gothic visual culture.

+Williams has given talks worldwide: Tate Modern and Tate Britain; Royal Academy; Serpentine Gallery; the ICA (all London); NYU Abu Dhabi; UCL Qatar; Garage MCA; Moscow; Hangar Bicocca, Milan, and more.
 In 2020 she was an Evaluator for the Arts Writers Grant Program, The Andy Warhol Foundation | Creative Capital, New York.

-Williams has given talks worldwide, principally on her specialist area of interests (art writing, Andy Warhol) at Tate Modern and Tate Britain; Royal Academy; Serpentine Gallery; the ICA; NYU Abu Dhabi; UCL Qatar; Garage MCA; Moscow; Hangar Bicocca, Milan and more.

 contact: info [at] gildawilliams.com